c0c0n3/kitt4sme/arch/catalogue/README.md

 to the KITT4SME's 3-fold value proposition—product quality, production
 line reconfiguration, staff productivity.

-* AI for Quality Inspection Systems.
+* [AI for Quality Inspection Systems][aiqus].
 AI with data augmentation for continuous evaluation, fine tunning and re-configuration of quality control.
 Developed by R2M.
 * Vision for Quality Excellence.
 Deep learning image processing by Rovimatica to inspect and evaluate the quality of manufacturing